davenaylor/postie/readme.txt

 * Default port is now 110
 * Added more configuration tests
 * Added background color to settings page to make input boxes more visible
+* Removed extra quote character in captions from #img# placeholders (thanks SteelD for pointing out the error)
+* Added support for big5 and gb-1232 encodings (thanks Chow)

 = 1.4 (2010.04.25) =
 * Now using wordpress settings api (thanks for much help from Andrew S)